Weighted inhomogeneous regularization for inverse problems with indirect and incomplete measurement data: Numerical Experiments

-The other weight, VBJS, focuses on pinpointing and recovering discontinuities of piecewise smooth functions.
-However, the multifeatured solutions of our interest possibly include large-amplitude oscillations and complex edges whose reconstructions are sensitive to the choice of regularization parameter.
-Accordingly, these features have large pointwise variances resulting in small weights, as shown in Fig \ref{fig:exponent_weight_ABC}(A3)-(C3).
-Such weights can promote certain edges significantly and promote oscillatory regions with large amplitudes more strongly than some edges.
-On the other hand, the proposed weights in Fig \ref{fig:exponent_weight_ABC}(A4)-(C4) correspond to the overall variation of the solutions.
-Additionally, the maximum range of the proposed weights is as small as $[1,2]$ by choosing $(a,b)$ to $(-1,2)$ in Algorithm \ref{alg:newinhomoreg} to focus on the balance of multiple feature recovery while the maximum range of the other weights is as wide as $[0,100]$ focusing on the promotion of certain features corresponding to significantly small weights.
+The VBJS weighting strategy is designed to pinpoint and recover discontinuities in piecewise smooth functions.
+However, the multifeatured solutions of interest in our work often include large-amplitude oscillations and intricate edges, whose reconstructions can be highly sensitive to the choice of regularization parameters.
+Consequently, these features exhibit large pointwise variances, resulting in small weights, as shown in Fig. \ref{fig:exponent_weight_ABC}(A3)-(C3).
+These small weights can disproportionately promote certain edges and may even emphasize oscillatory regions with large amplitudes more strongly than some edges.

+In contrast, the proposed weights in Fig. \ref{fig:exponent_weight_ABC}(A4)-(C4) reflect the overall variation of the solution.
+By focusing on balancing the recovery of multiple features, the proposed weights maintain a relatively narrow maximum range of $[1, 2]$, achieved by setting $(a,b)$ to $(-1,2)$ in Algorithm \ref{alg:newinhomoreg}.
+This controlled range ensures equitable emphasis across features, as opposed to the broader maximum range of $[0, 100]$ seen with VBJS weights.
+The wider range of VBJS weights tends to favor the promotion of specific features, particularly those with significantly small weights, potentially at the expense of balanced multifeature recovery.

+We evaluate various recovery methods using homogeneous $p=1$ and $p=2$ exponents, as well as standard and proposed inhomogeneous exponents.
+Additionally, we assess recoveries using these exponents with and without the proposed and alternative weighting strategies.
+For all tests with Images A-C, we set the parameters in Algorithm \ref{alg:newinhomoreg} to $(l, \tau, a, b) = (3, 0.35, -1, 2)$ for all tests with Images A-C. As shown in Table \ref{tabl:recon_err2D_imageA_noiseless}, the homogeneous $p=1$ exponent without weights produces the lowest reconstruction errors, as expected for the piecewise constant Image A. While the reconstruction errors using the proposed inhomogeneous exponents are higher than those for $p=1$, they remain significantly lower than those for the standard inhomogeneous exponents due to improved feature classification.